Preclinical Electives List

 This course introduces the principle themes of refugee health.
 The course progresses chronologically, addressing first the health concerns of internally displaced people and then of refugees settled in "temporary" camps.
 A session will then explore the process of refugee resettlement in the US, with focused attention on the legal, educational, and financial logistics of the six-month resettlement phase.
 We will then move on to explore health care in the context of US resettlement, starting with the immediate refugee health assessment and then delving into the persistent challenges of barriers to access, chronic medical issues (including disease of mental health), and language gaps.
 This chronology is covered in classroom sessions with host guest speakers and assigned readings.

 The goal of this elective is to introduce the field of ophthalmology to preclinical students.
 The course will be divided into five blocks, one for each of the eye conditions that will be examined: cataracts, glaucoma, macular degeneration, diabetic retinopathy, and thyroid eye disease.
 Each block is structured with a core didactic component supplemented by interactive content.
 The core content of the course consists of web-based didactics, lectures by attending ophthalmologists from the Brown Ophthalmology Division and readings consisting of case studies from peer-reviewed journals.
-The supplmementary content of the course will animate the core content via virtual surgery, digital surgical videos, and participate in glaucoma screeenings.
+The supplementary content of the course will animate the core content via virtual surgery, digital surgical videos, and participate in glaucoma screenings.

-The leadership demands on physicians are daunting; the changing healthcare system, rapid technological advances, increased patient accountibility measures, resource constraints and demographic change have all been cited as areas where tomorrow's physicians will be increasingly expect to lead.
+The leadership demands on physicians are daunting; the changing healthcare system, rapid technological advances, increased patient accountability measures, resource constraints and demographic change have all been cited as areas where tomorrow's physicians will be increasingly expect to lead.
 Until now there have been few venues for Alpert Medical students to formally develop their leadership skills.
 In this course we will address effective physician leadership by examining leadership theory and leadership competencies using a case-based challenge-cycle format in addition to engaging with invited speakers and amongst ourselves in small group discussions.
-Students will demonstrate their competencies in a "SMART" (specific, measurable, achieveable, realistic, and time sensitive) persuasive final presentation on an aspect of medical education or medicine in general as a means to develop and explore their new skills.
+Students will demonstrate their competencies in a "SMART" (specific, measurable, achievable, realistic, and time sensitive) persuasive final presentation on an aspect of medical education or medicine in general as a means to develop and explore their new skills.

 This pre-clinical elective covers a variety of sexual health topics for the benefit of first and second year medical students to utilize in their clinical practice.
 The goal is to expose students to the range of sexual expressions and practices and help them become more comfortable engaging patients in conversation about sexual health.
 Throughout the course students will have the opportunity to reflect on their own sexuality and identify biases which might impact their future interactions with and counseling of patients.
 The majority of classes will be led by Megan Andelloux, a sexual health educator who founded the Center for Sexual Pleasure and Health in Pawtucket, as well as guest sexual therapists, physicians, and community members.